The Dying Year

 What you will learn

-• Centering and breathing
+• Self-awareness and Centering

 • Self-care

-• Communication
+• Assessment and Communication

-• Advance Care Planning (introduction)
+• Advance Care Planning

-• Companioning and presence
+• Companioning and Presence

 • Immediate care of the body